MultithreadHodgepodge/MultithreadHodgepodge/simpleThreadpool/README.md

 # Simple Threadpool

-Demonstrate threadpool concept using C. There are four thread will be create in init();
+Demonstrate threadpool concept using C. There are designated thread will be create in init();

 	t1 t2 t3 t4 t5 -----
 						|